Elias Lönnrot: Literature

-He began writing about the early Finnish language in 1827 and began collecting folk tales from rural people about that time.
-In 1831, the Finnish Literature Society was founded, and Lönnrot, being one of the founder members, received financial support from the society for his collecting efforts.
+He began writing about the early Finnish language in 1827 and began collecting folk tales from rural people around the same time.
+In 1831, the Finnish Literature Society was founded, and Lönnrot, being one of the founders, received financial support from the society for his efforts to collect folk tales.

 Lönnrot went on extended leaves of absence from his doctor's office; he toured the countryside of Finland, Sapmi (Lapland), and nearby portions of Russian Karelia.
-This led to a series of books: Kantele, 1829–1831 (the kantele is a Finnish traditional instrument); Kalevala, 1835–1836 (the "old" Kalevala); Kanteletar, 1840; Sananlaskuja, 1842 (Proverbs); an expanded second edition of Kalevala, 1849 (the "new" Kalevala).
+This led to a series of books: Kantele, 1829–1831 (the kantele is a Finnish traditional instrument); Kalevala, 1835–1836 (the "old" Kalevala), an edited collection of epic poems collected orally and representing a mythology for Finland; Kanteletar, 1840; Sananlaskuja, 1842 (Proverbs); an expanded second edition of Kalevala, 1849 (the "new" Kalevala).
 Lönnrot was recognised for his part in preserving Finland's oral traditions by appointment to the Chair of Finnish Literature at the University of Helsinki in 1853.

+Lexicography

-He also undertook the task of compiling the first Finnish-Swedish dictionary (Finsk-Svenskt lexikon, 1866–1880).
+Lönnrot undertook the task of compiling the first Finnish-Swedish dictionary (Finsk-Svenskt lexikon, 1866–1880).
 The result comprised over 200,000 entries, and many of the Finnish translations were coined by Lönnrot himself.
 His vast knowledge of traditional Finnish poetry made him a definite authority in Finland and many of his inventions have stuck.
 Finnish scientific terminology was in particular influenced by Lönnrot's work and therefore many abstract terms that have a Latin or Greek etymology in most other European languages appear as native neologisms in Finnish.
 Examples from linguistics and medicine include kielioppi (grammar), kirjallisuus (literature), laskimo (vein) and valtimo (artery).
-This may be well contrasted with the so-called inkhorn debate of English, in which proponents of Saxon-based words were largely defeated.

-Work in botany
+Botany

-Botanists remember him for writing the first Finnish-language Flora Fennica – Suomen Kasvisto in 1860; in its day it was famed throughout Scandinavia, as it was among the first common-language scientific texts.
-The second, expanded version was co-authored by Th.
-Saelan and published in 1866.
-The Flora Fennica was the first scientific work published in Finnish (instead of Latin).
-In addition, Lönnrot's Flora Fennica includes many notes on plant uses in between descriptions of flower and leaf.
+Lönnrot published the first Finnish-language Flora Fennica – Suomen Kasvisto ("Flora of Finland") in 1860; in its day it was famed throughout Scandinavia, as it was among the first common-language scientific texts.
+The second, expanded version was co-authored by Thomas Saelan and published in 1866.
+The Flora Fennica is the first botanical science work published in Finnish (instead of Latin).
+In addition, it includes many notes on plant uses in between descriptions of flowers and leaves.